cokelaer/paper_LORA/README.md

 This repository contains notebook supporting the LORA paper.
 The notebook can recreate the figures and download most of the data required to perform the analysis shown in the paper.

+To run them, you need to create a conda environment.
+You can use the file environment.yml provided in this repository.

+We also created binder links towards each individual notebook.
+The veillonella.ipynb, resources.ipynb should work via Binder.
+Others may not depending of network connection.

 The notebook are as follows:
 - [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cokelaer/paper_LORA/HEAD?urlpath=%2Fdoc%2Ftree%2Fresources.ipynb)
 ressources.ipynb creates figures related to CPU and memory usage